aimms/how-to/C_Language/157-WriteFewTables.rst

       }
    }

-And we want to change it to something like (in pseudo code):
+However, we want to change it to something like this (in pseudo code):

 .. sidebar:: DatachangeMonitors

-    So how do we know the model or user changed data that is to be saved to a database table?

     Datachange monitors track whether or not the data of a selection of identifiers was changed since the last time checked.
-So what is a datachange monitor?

     A datachange monitor consists of three components:

     #.
 A name - for sake of identification.

     #.
-A reference to an AIMMS set - by having a reference, a data change monitor can even monitor dynamic subsets of AllIdentifiers (yes there are use cases of this feature).
+A reference to an AIMMS set - by having a reference, a data change monitor can even monitor dynamic subsets of ``AllIdentifiers``.
+(Yes, there are use cases of this feature.)

     #.
 An internal component that maintains for each identifier and the referenced set the number of assignments since the last reset.